Pike (weapon): End of the pike era

 A common end date for the use of the pike in most infantry formations is 1700, such as the Prussian and Austrian armies.
 Others, including the Swedish and Russian armies, continued to use the pike as an effective weapon for several more decades, until the 1720s and 1730s (the Swedes of King Charles XII in particular using it to great effect until 1721).
 At the start of the Great Northern War in 1700, Russian line infantry companies had 5 NCOs, 84 musketeers, and 18 pikemen, the musketeers initially being equipped with sword-like plug bayonets; they did not fully switch to socket bayonets until 1709.
-A Swedish company consisted of 82 musketeers, 48 pikemen, and 16 grenadiers.Gabriele Esposito.
-"Armies of the Great Northern War: 1700-1720."
-Osprey: 2019.
-Pages 10 and 16.
+A Swedish company consisted of 82 musketeers, 48 pikemen, and 16 grenadiers.
 The Army of the Holy Roman Empire maintained a ratio of 2 muskets to 1 pike in the middle to late 17th century, officially abandoning the pike in 1699.
 The French, meanwhile, had a ratio of 3-4 muskets to 1 pike by 1689.
 Both sides of the Wars of the Three Kingdoms in the 1640s and 1650s preferred a ratio of 2 muskets to 1 pike, but this was not always possible.

 During the American Revolution (1775–1783), pikes called "trench spears" made by local blacksmiths saw limited use until enough bayonets could be procured for general use by both Continental Army and attached militia units.

 Throughout the Napoleonic era, the spontoon, a type of shortened pike that typically had a pair of blades or lugs mounted to the head, was retained as a symbol by some NCOs; in practice it was probably more useful for gesturing and signaling than as a weapon for combat.

 As late as Poland's Kościuszko Uprising in 1794, the pike reappeared as a child of necessity which became, for a short period, a surprisingly effective weapon on the battlefield.
 In this case, General Thaddeus Kosciuszko, facing a shortage of firearms and bayonets to arm landless serf partisans recruited straight from the wheat fields, had their sickles and scythes heated and straightened out into something resembling crude "war scythes".
 These weaponized agricultural accouterments were then used in battle as both cutting weapons, as well as makeshift pikes.
 The peasant "pikemen" armed with these crude instruments played a pivotal role in securing a near impossible victory against a far larger and better equipped Russian army at the Battle of Racławice, which took place on 4 April 1794.

 Civilian pikeman played a similar role, though outnumbered and outgunned, in the 1798 rising in Ireland four years later.
 Here, especially in the Wexford Rebellion and in Dublin, the pike was useful mainly as a weapon by men and women fighting on foot against cavalry armed with guns.

 Improvised pikes, made from bayonets on poles, were used by escaped convicts during the Castle Hill rebellion of 1804.